jenniferunguyen/jenniferunguyen.github.io/blog/index.md

 ## Background
 This blog is a progression of experiences related to learning about Haskell and programming languages.
 Before discussing anything about my experiences with Haskell and functional programming, it is important to establish some background.
 My computer is on Windows 10 Education, running with a 64-bit operating system, x64-based processor, and 12 GB RAM.
 I use Atom as my text editor.

 Downloading Haskell on my computer proved to be simple.
 Following the steps on the [Haskell site](https://www.haskell.org/platform/) was adequate.
-To use Haskell, type `ghci`.
+To use Haskell, type `ghci` in your termianl.
 Haskell files end in .hs

 Downloading BNFC on my computer required an addition step of changing my namespace to be on the Google namespace, because I wasn't able to ping anything.
 After hours of research, I have compiled what has worked for me.
 I had to do the following steps:
 1. Open WSL as the administrator.